Approaching a Bristol model: Preliminaries: symmetric extensions, their iterations, and more

 \subsection{Permutable families and scales}

 The key mechanism in the construction of the Bristol model is ``decoding a long sequence from a short sequence''.
 This can mean a sequence of length $\omega_1$ from a Cohen real, or a sequence of length $\omega_{43}$ from one of length $\omega_{42}$.
-We use almost disjoint families in successor steps to repeatedly decode these sequences, and we use a particular type of scale to succeed at this task when we are at limit steps.
-This will be as good a place as any to remind the reader that we work in $\ZFC$, especially when thinking about these combinatorial objects that are used here.
+We use almost disjoint families in successor steps to repeatedly decode these sequences, and we use a particular type of a PCF-scale to succeed at this task when we are at limit steps.
+This will be as good a place as any to remind the reader that we are working in $\ZFC$, especially when thinking about these combinatorial objects that are used here.

 \begin{definition} Let $\kappa$ be a regular cardinal, and fix a family $\cA=\{A_\alpha\mid\alpha<\kappa^+\}$ of unbounded subsets of $\kappa$ such that for $\alpha<\beta$, $\sup(A_\alpha\cap A_\beta)<\kappa$.
 For permutations $\pi\colon\kappa\to\kappa$ and $\Pi\colon\kappa^+\to\kappa^+$ we say that that \textit{$\pi$ implements $\Pi$} if $\pi``A_\alpha=^*A_\Pi(\alpha)$ for all $\alpha<\kappa^+$. \end{definition}